hypo69/hypo/pytest/gemini - set 4/en/src/fast_api/gemini/backend/main.md

 import hypotez.src.fast_api.gemini.backend.main as main

 # No functions or classes are present in the provided code to test.
-# The following example demonstrates test writing for a hypothetical function.
+# The following example demonStartes test writing for a hypothetical function.
 # Replace this with actual tests based on the content of main.py.